senyosimpson/apollo/README.md

 Apollo is a music programming language written in Clojure.
 This is my first project in Clojure and really is a means to learn more about the language and actually develop something useful.
 The idea is not my own and is inspired by [Alda](https://github.com/alda-lang/alda).

-I have added a diary that tracks the development and considerations of this project and in the file `development.md`.
+I have added a diary that tracks the development and considerations of this project in the file `development.md`.